ulgg/ancient-chimes/README.md

 - How are you planning on using the data you gather from this API?

 >Download friend list for saving current friend's summoner name.
 If you transfer your account to other region once and you come back the old region.
 You can recovery friends from the list.
-If you have sub account, you can add friends from the list.
+If you have sub account, you can add same friends from the list.

 - Why did you create this?

->For entry to [The Riot Games API Challenge 2018](https://www.riotgames.com/en/DevRel/the-riot-games-api-challenge-2018).
-I wanted to download friend list when I transfered my NA account to Japan server 3 years ago.
-And I and my friend wish friend list would have last login date.
-Then we can remove some unactive friends and find new friends.
+>I wanted to download friend list when I transfered my NA account to Japan server 3 years ago.
+I and my friend wished friend list would have last login date.
+Then we can remove some non active friends and find new friends. and I wanted to entry to [The Riot Games API Challenge 2018](https://www.riotgames.com/en/DevRel/the-riot-games-api-challenge-2018).

 - I can't find/add friend!